ZGaurdian/Null_Virus/README.md

 move the dlls in the bin folder to C:\Windows\System32.

 4. Make sure that native.exe and Null.exe are in the same directory.

-5. Video of the virus: [Video](https://youtu.be/bdLl-x9K4hU "Video of Virus")